lead time vs cycle time

 At Waydev, we understand the challenge of accurately measuring these metrics.
 Our platform offers you instant access to this data so that you can assess DevOps velocity and performance in no time.

-The article aims to clarify the differences and similarities between Lead Time and Cycle Time, why it is essential to measure, and how to optimize DevOps processes by reducing the two metrics.
+The article aims to clarify the differences and similarities between lead time vs cycle time, why it is essential to measure, and how to optimize DevOps processes by reducing the two metrics.

 What is Lead Time for Changes?